-Norway is a typical consensus-driven democracy.
-It performs well in most international comparisons of governance, economic and social conditions, and quality of life.
+As a typical consensus-driven democracy, Norway performs well in most international comparisons of governance, economic and social conditions, and quality of life.
 Continuity is the most conspicuous quality of the country's governance, which is typically steady and kept orderly through the implementation of cautious, step-by-step legislative measures rather than by large, spectacular one-off reforms.
 The government has been able to avoid the financial crisis and subsequent economic turmoil that has affected most of Europe, and has pursued a healthy economic policy.
-During the period under review (and indeed since 2005) the government was a three-party majority coalition comprising the Labor Party, the Socialist Left Party and the Center Party, dominated by the Labor Party.